WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 ---
 layout: archive
-title: "Teaching"
+title: "Course Materials"
-permalink: /teaching/
+permalink: /Course Materials/
 author_profile: true
 ---

-# Course Materials
 Below are links to a set of notes that I’ve developed based on my own courses and study.
 Although these notes are a work in progress, they represent materials that may be used for students in a classroom setting.
 I have also included a set of useful papers under each topic.